 11. Front and rear wheel arches and housings

-VO means variant option, affecting to parts that have to be homologated but do not require the use of a joker.
+VO means variant option, affecting to parts that have to be homologated but do not require the use of a joker, such as louvers in fender openings, or fans in radiators.

 On the contrary, those parts impacting on car aerodynamics whose homologation is not required and can be freely replaced are: